-Our mission is to send young adults with life-threatening illnesses on a Victory Trip of their choice.
-We pick up where Make-A-Wish® leaves off, targeting those diagnosed over the age of 18.
+To send young adults with life-threatening illnesses on a Victory Trip of their choice.
+We targeting those over the age of 18, where many other organizations leave off.

 In addition to physical therapy, Ryan worked out with the team, completed the spring semester then spent the summer back home in Pismo Beach.
 In August of 2016 Ryan returned to CMU.
 In early September, Ryan traveled to Pennsylvania as a volunteer for the Little League Challenger program for one week.
 The Challenger Division is a program offered by Little League to enable boys and girls with physical and mental challenges to enjoy the game of baseball.